Isaac's Tea Trail Route

 PLEASE NOTE RECENT CHANGES/ISSUES RIVERSIDE EROSION RIVER NENT

-Nent Valley (W. Foreshield NY 750467) River side erosion and the loss of a section of path about 150m upstream of Foreshield road bridge (B6294) Though this still remains a Right of Way, great care is needed with the prevailing weather conditions and individual circumstances taken into account.
-If in doubt a temporary alternative is available by following the road to Nentsberry Bridge or the footpath above Foreshield farm and taking the higher and quieter road above Nentsberry Bridge.
+Nent Valley (W. Foreshield NY 750467) River side erosion and the loss of a section of path about 150m upstream of Foreshield road bridge (B6294) Great care is needed particularly when the river is in spate and banks are undercut. into account.
+If in doubt about your safety an alternative route is available by following the footpath above Foreshield farm and taking the higher and quieter road from side road off the A689 at the sharp bend before the Nentsberry Bridge and Nenthall.

 East Allen (Park Farm NY NY835533) Immediately, before Park Farm the sign for a bull in the field has now been covered up.
 This was to advise walkers and not to deter the public from walking on a Right of Way.
 Bulls are found elsewhere along the trail and on rural footpaths everywhere.
 "Bull in field" rather than the old "Beware of the bull" signs are there to inform the public of this hazard.
 Better to be forewarned, than to discover that the well proportioned cow or bullock is a bull.
 Because much of the trail is occupied by livestock -cattle, sheep and alpacas, as well as ground nesting birds; dogs should be on leads, or even better left at home.
 The NFU advice is "Your dog can scare or harm farm animals keep it on a lead around livestock, but let go if chased by cattle."